miaya-dennis/capstone/README.md

 ## The Problem

-Unfortunately, Canada have a few endagered species on the verge of extinction.
+Unfortunately, a few endagered species are on the verge of extinction in Canada.
 There are different classifications and conservation statuses for each unprotected animal.
 Find out more as a passtionate animal lover to see how one can participate to save our beloved animals from extinction.

 Endagered Species of Canada